JPRA-Dev/PHP-challenge-2/README.md

         - Creation of the HTML, SCSS, PHP and JS of the Header and the Footer
         - Help in passing the CSS of the website to SCSS
         - Creation of the responsive web of the Header and the Footer
+        - Creation of the PHP code with collaboration of project manager
-        - PHP validation of the "addcontact"
+        - PHP validation and sanitize

 - (_Emerson Vandeputte_: [GitHub](https://github.com/hallomoto-beta))
    * Public relations: